Attracting Gen Z to your Financial Institution

 Differing from millennials in many ways, this unique and creative segment of the population is changing the way businesses and brands are positioning themselves in the market.
 Business leaders are realizing that Gen Z consumes media differently than other generations, and are adjusting their strategies accordingly.

-In a recent HubSpot article, they listed 52 stats that marketers need to know in 2020, including the fact that Gen Z outnumber millennials.
-Along with those stats, there are some other takeaways that are very relevant to the financial services industry and determining the success financial institutions will have marketing to the Gen Z segment.
-Here are our top 8:
+In a recent HubSpot article, they list 52 stats that marketers need to know in 2021, including the fact that Gen Z now outnumber millennials.
+Along with those stats, there are some other takeaways that are relevant to the financial services industry to determine how financial institutions can successfully market products to Gen Z.

-While most of these stats provide value from a marketing perspective to understand how your consumers may interact with brands, which channels they prefer and what their views are on general items like data sharing, a lot of this same material can be used when thinking through your strategic direction as a financial institution.
+While most of these stats provide value from a marketing perspective to understand how consumers may interact with brands, which channels they prefer and what their views are on things like data sharing, many of these stats can be applied when thinking through your strategic direction as a financial institution.

-Visual forms of media that can be consumed quickly, are ideal for the Gen Z segment.
-Whether scrolling through Instagram, or binging video after video on YouTube, this segment appreciates the aesthetic appearance of products and media they consume online.
-So, whether using pop-culture memes, brief videos displaying your brand, or creating brand awareness through Tik Tok, understanding how you can leverage visual media will be very important in increasing business with this segment.
+Visual forms of media that can be consumed quickly are ideal for Gen Z. Whether scrolling through Instagram, or binging videos on YouTube, this segment appreciates the aesthetic appearance of the products and media they consume online.
+Understanding how you can leverage visual media will be very important to increase business with this segment.

 Subscribe to Celero Insights.

 Editors note: this post was originally published in July, 2020, and has been completely revamped for and updated for accuracy.

 Celero is a leading provider of digital technology and integration solutions to credit unions and financial institutions across Canada.
 Clients trust Celero’s proven track record delivering innovative banking technologies, digital and payment solutions, cloud computing, outsourcing, IT and advisory services.